GMC Yukon Insurance Rates

 - Choosing higher $1,000 deductibles can save approximately $94 each year

-- Buying pricier low deductibles for comp and collision coverage will cost an extra $178 each year
+- Selecting more expensive low deductibles for comp and collision coverage costs an additional $178 every year

-- Drivers with multiple tickets or accidents could pay up to $2,238
+- Unlucky drivers with serious driving violations could pay up to $2,238 or more

-- The cost for full coverage for a teenage driver for full coverage can cost as much as $4,152 each year
+- The cost with full coverage for a teen driver with full coverage can cost as much as $4,152 each year

-Insurance rates for a GMC Yukon can also vary considerably based on your driver profile, the model year and trim level, and liability limits and deductibles.
+Insurance rates for a GMC Yukon can also vary considerably based on the trim level of your Yukon, your risk profile, and liability limits and deductibles.

-A more mature driver with a clean driving record and high deductibles may only pay around $1,000 annually on average for full coverage.
-Rates are highest for teen drivers, where even good drivers can expect to pay at least $4,100 a year.
+An older driver with a clean driving record and high physical damage deductibles may pay as little as $1,000 annually on average for full coverage.
+Rates are much higher for teen drivers, where even without any violations or accidents they can expect to pay at least $4,100 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for GMC Yukon insurance rates.
-A good driver about age 40 could pay as low as $690 a year in states like North Carolina, Wisconsin, and Vermont, or at least $1,410 on average in Florida, New York, and Michigan.
+Where you live plays a big part in determining prices for GMC Yukon insurance prices.
+A good driver about age 40 could pay as low as $690 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,410 on average in Florida, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |